Marconiusiii/OhCraps/README.md

 On the Place Bet prompt, typing 'i' and hitting Enter will activate Inside mode, where the Place 4 and 10 will be taken down and you'll be prompted for how many units you'd like to place on the 5, 6, 8, and 9.

 Both of these options provide a quick way to make common Place bets without having to jump through each individual number.
 1 Unit is equal to $5, with the 6 and 8 automatically adjusting for the $6 bets required for them.

+Typing 'h' in the Place Bets prompt and hitting Enter will open the help menu that displays the various codes for Place Betting.

+Finish your Place Betting by typing 'x' and hitting Enter.
+You will be returned to the Place Your Bets prompt.

 Common Across/Inside Bets:
 * 1 Unit - $32 Across - $22 Inside